 Server Suite provides a set of GNOME group policies that implement a majority of the GNOME desktop user preferences.
-When enabled, these group policies use the gconftool-2 or dconf/gsettings to get and set configuration settings on Centrifymanaged Linux computers.
+When enabled, these group policies use the gconftool-2 or dconf/gsettings to get and set configuration settings on Delinea managed Linux computers.

-The Centrify GNOME group policies are defined in the centrify_gnome_settings.xml and centrify_gnome3 settings.xml template files or in centrify_gnome_settings.admx and centrify_gnome3_settings.admx template files.
+The Delinea GNOME group policies are defined in the centrify\gnome\settings.xml and centrify\gnome3\ settings.xml template files or in centrify\gnome\settings.admx and centrify\gnome3\settings.admx template files.
 Group policy template files are installed automatically on the local computer if you run the setup program on a domain controller.
 To apply any GNOME group policy settings, you must first add one or both templates to a Group Policy Object.
-See Adding Centrify Policies from XML Files.
+See Adding Delinea Policies from XML Files.